ploomber/jupysql/doc/compose.md

 ## Example: record store data

+### Goal:

-### Goal: Using Jupyter notebooks, create a query for an SQLite database table named 'Track' with Rock and Metal song information.
+Using Jupyter notebooks, make a query against an SQLite database table named 'Track' with Rock and Metal song information.
 Find and show the artists with the most Rock and Metal songs.
 Show your results in a bar chart.

 #### Data download and initialization